10 Things to Consider when choosing your Wedding Venue

 5. Is the venue available for your date?

-Popularity of season, unfortunately, creates a peak in demand and it is for that reason that you will have to start looking around at least 1 year ahead of time if you want to be certain of getting a specific date.
+The popularity of season, unfortunately, creates a peak in demand and it is for that reason that you will have to start looking around at least 1 year ahead of time if you want to be certain of getting a specific date.
 In the Western Cape, summer and autumn (due to high winter rainfall) are the best seasons to get married in.
 In Gauteng, that gets summer rain, you might decide to rather go for a crisp clear winter wedding.

 If cost is a factor, then you can consider taking a risk and booking a venue out of peak season.
 But if you do take this risk, then make sure your venue has suitable indoor facilities should the weather gods let you down.
 Most Venues offer better low season rates.